normen/obs-mcu/README.md

 ### Configuration

-##### Basic Rundown
+#### Basic Rundown

+- Enable websockets in OBS
 - Put `obs-mcu`(`.exe`) executable somewhere
 - Connect the MCU
-- Run `obs-mcu -l` to list all MIDI devices (this also creates the config file)
-- Copy MIDI device name and enter in config file (see below)
-- Enter OBS host and password in config file
 - Run `obs-mcu`
+- On the first start you will be able to configure the MIDI devices and OBS connection
+  - Enter the number of your MIDI in and out device from the list
+  - Enter the OBS host name or keep the default for local operation
+  - Enter the OBS websocket password or keep empty for no password
-- Run OBS and control your audio channels
+- Start OBS and control your audio channels

-##### Config file location
+#### Config file

 All configuration happens through a config file.
 The config file is created on the first start, its location is